Build your Go image

 ...

-The tag v1.0 has been removed but we still have the docker-gs-ping:latest tag available on our machine, so the image is there.
+The tag v1.0 has been removed but you still have the docker-gs-ping:latest tag available on your machine, so the image is there.

 Multi-stage builds

-You may have noticed that our docker-gs-ping image weighs in at over a gigabyte (!!!), which is a lot for a tiny compiled Go application.
-You may also be wondering what happened to the full suite of Go tools, including the compiler, after we had built our image.
+You may have noticed that your docker-gs-ping image weighs in at over a gigabyte, which is a lot for a tiny compiled Go application.
+You may also be wondering what happened to the full suite of Go tools, including the compiler, after you had built your image.

 The answer is that the full toolchain is still there, in the container image.
 Not only this is inconvenient because of the large file size, but it may also present a security risk when the container is deployed.